Updated: Jul 7

 So, I thought I’d write a list of what it can entail.
 There’s fourteen points below, and I wouldn’t dare to say it’s exhaustive.
 Pre-production is often made up of lots of tasks which individually may not take as long as the filming or editing, but together they’re a hugely important and time consuming part of a video project.
 It’s here that your video is defined, organised and written.
 The style and quality of the finished product absolutely depends on it.

 With regards to the below, the first thing that I will say is that the process does vary depending on the type of video being produced.
-This is intended as a rough guide to provide a good idea of what pre-production can entail when you work with Ember.
+This is intended as a rough guide to provide a good idea of what happens throughout the pre-production process when you work with Ember.

 This is normally between us, the production company, and the client or agency.
 Usually, the agenda includes an overview of the project, clarification on messaging, discussion of timelines, filming dates, locations, and casting.
 We’ll also make it clear at this point what we need from our client in terms of input and feedback at the various stages of the production process.